 According to a small business profile by the U.S. Small Business Administration, small businesses created 1.6 million net jobs in 2019.
 Firms employing fewer than 20 employees experienced the largest gains, adding 1.1 million net jobs.
 Additionally, there are over 31.7 million small businesses in America as of March 2021, which is a considerable jump compared to about 30.7 million a year earlier, according to the SBA.
 The profile also noted that about 99% of businesses in the U.S. that year were indeed small businesses, with some 543,000 new businesses opening each month.

-So what is a small business and what qualifications are required to fit under this category?
+So, what is a small business, and what qualifications are required to fit under this category?
 While the technicalities can differ by industry and by agency, the U.S. Census Bureau classifies small businesses as those having 500 or fewer employees.

-Running a small business can require specific knowledge; everything from how to become a successful business owner to how many hours a small business owner works.
+Running a small business can require specific knowledge, everything from how to become a successful business owner to how many hours a small business owner works.
 Here are some tips for small business owners and character traits that can help individuals succeed in the sector.

 The SBA works with various organizations that can help provide funding to eligible small businesses.
-They also offer grants for research and development purposes, for those whose businesses might benefit from such resources.
+They also offer grants for research and development purposes for those whose businesses might benefit from such resources.

 Many business owners cite accountability as an integral part of operating a successful enterprise.
-Accountability can not only mean a business owner is able to own up to mistakes and hold themselves up to a higher standard, but also ensuring that one’s employees are also able to take responsibility in this way.
+Accountability can not only mean a business owner is able to own up to mistakes and hold themselves up to a higher standard, but also ensure that one’s employees are also able to take responsibility in this way.